bufanda/discord_bot/Readme.md

 SFTP_PASSWORD= # SFTP-Passwort
 LOG_DIRECTORY= # Path to logfiles
-LOG_CHECK_INTERVAL= 60 # Interval in which bot will check server log files (default: 60 seconds)
+LOG_CHECK_INTERVAL= 60 # Interval in which bot will check server log files (default: 60 seconds) RESTART_SCHEDULE= # Comma seperated times in HH:MM when server restarts happen
+                  # Users will be set as offline in bot database

 BOT_HELP_COMMAND= # Command to print bot help (default: buffi)

 BOT_USER_ROLE= # user role who can invoke user commands.
 Set to @everyone for global access